A smartwatch is one of the coolest pieces of technology that you can get, not only for health tracking but for generally using it as a smartphone.

 There aren’t as many differences between the older and cheaper Mi Bands and the latest Mi Bands–the biggest difference is mainly the screen size.
 All bands offer most of the features you need at an affordable price!

-While we recommend purchasing a newer model Mi Band like the 6 and 7, the Mi Band 5 and Mi Band 4 are still great options with most of the same features as the 6 and 7–and these older models particularly excel in their longer battery life.
+While we recommend purchasing a newer model Mi Band like the 7, the Mi Band 5 and Mi Band 4 are still great options with most of the same features as the 7–and these older models particularly excel in their longer battery life.

 In terms of downsides, the lack of built-in GPS, the small screen size, and the fact that it needs a smartphone to be used to its full extent can undoubtedly be a turn-off for a lot of people.